Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: Experimental Results

 \subsection{Experiments on the Toy Dataset}

-In this experiment, we compared our proposed method with MCD \cite{lu2020stochastic} and the Source Only method.
-The purpose is to compare the decision boundaries of different methods under the same task.
-We followed the same experimental setting as MCD \cite{lu2020stochastic}.
+In this experiment, we compared our proposed method with MCD and the source-only method.
+The purpose is to compare the decision boundaries of different approaches under the same task.
+We followed the same experimental setting as \cite{yang2021unsupervised}\cite{lu2020stochastic}.
 We generated 300 source and target domain data and only gave labels to the source domain data.
-In Fig \ref{fig:4}, it is very obvious that the decision boundary under multi-classifiers has better unsupervised classification capabilities than MCD with a 2-classifier structure and the Source Only method.
+As shown in Fig \ref{fig:4}, we can see that the decision boundary under multiple classifiers has better unsupervised classification capability than MCD with a two-classifier structure and the source-only method.
 The decision boundaries are drawn considering both the source and target samples.
-The outputs of three or multiple classifiers make nearly the same prediction for the target samples, and they classified most target samples correctly, so we randomly pick one of them for illustration in Fig \ref{fig:4}.
+The outputs of three or multiple classifiers make nearly the same prediction for the target samples, and they could classify most target samples correctly, so we randomly pick one of them for the illustration in Fig \ref{fig:4}.